 These three segments must balance out in a simple equation.
 Assets = Liabilities + Owner’s Equity.
 Hence, the name balance sheet.

 (You can learn more about income statements and owner’s equity further down in this article.)

 Cash and Cash Equivalents

 Cash and cash equivalents are assets and items that a business can easily convert into cash.
 Cash equivalents could include checks, certificates of deposit, and treasury bills.
-If your business doesn’t have cash equivalents, it would only report its cash-at-hand and in the bank.
+If your business doesn’t have cash equivalents, it would only report its cash-on-hand and in the bank.

-Cash flow refers to the reconciliation of cash moving into and out of a business.
+Cash flow refers to the flow of cash moving into and out of a business.
 When a business receives more cash than it sends out, it is cash flow positive.
 A business is cash flow negative when it spends more than it receives.